Villukuri: History

 Villukuri was once used as an Army Training Camp in the Travancore Kingdom.
 "Villu" meaning "arrow" while "Kuri" meaning "aiming it".
 Villukuri was the place where Marthandavarma stored weapons for the Battle of Colachel.

 Villukuri Fort was used for training soldiers.
-After a defeat by the Dutch, captain Dilenoy trained the Travancore army in this fort with specific training on the use of cannons, guns, etc. The fort fell into in ruins due to lack of protective measures by the government.
+After a defeat by the Dutch, captain Dilenoy trained the Travancore army in this fort with specific training on the use of cannons, guns, etc. The fort fell into ruins due to lack of protective measures by the government.